 |Calculating profit and loss||To calculate your profit or loss, find the difference between the price at which you enter and the price at which you exit, then multiply this difference by your stake.||With CFDs, your profit or loss is determined by the difference between the price at which you enter and the price at which you exit, multiplied by the number of CFD units.|

 |Margined trading**||Spread betting is a financial leveraged product, which means you only need to deposit a small percentage of the full value of the spread bet in order to open a position.||CFDs are a leveraged product, which means that you only need to deposit a small percentage of the full value of the trade in order to open a position.|

 When you spread bet, you choose whether the price of a product or financial instrument (such as a share, stock index, currency pair or commodity) is likely to go up or down, and decide how much to bet.
 The amount you wish to bet per point of movement in price is your stake.

-If the product's price moves in your favour, your profit is calculated by multiplying your original stake size by the number of points the instrument has moved.
+For example, if you are spread betting forex and the currency pair's price moves in your favour, your profit is calculated by multiplying your original stake size by the number of points the instrument has moved.
 If it goes against you, your loss will be calculated in the same way.
 Remember, losses can exceed deposits.

 *Tax treatment depends on your individual circumstances.
 Tax law can change or may differ in a jurisdiction other than the UK.

-**Remember, when trading on margin the amount you will be required to deposit reflects a percentage of the full value of the position.
-This means that your losses will be amplified and you could lose more than your deposits.
-Trading using margin is not necessarily for everyone and you should ensure you understand the risks involved and, if necessary, seek independent professional advice before placing any trades.
+**Remember: when trading on margin, the amount you will be required to deposit reflects a percentage of the full value of the position.
+This means that your losses will be amplified and you could lose all of your capital.
+Trading using margin is not necessarily for everyone and you should ensure you understand the risks of spread betting and CFDs.
+If necessary, seek independent professional advice before placing any trades.